Select an article below

 Permanent Total Disability Pensions

-If your accident results in the loss or total paralysis of both legs or arms, one leg and one arm, or a total loss of eyesight, you are eligible for a pension by law, even if you are able to return to work.
+If your accident results in the loss or total paralysis of both legs or arms, the loss of one leg and one arm, or total loss of eyesight, you are eligible for a pension by law, even if you are able to return to work.

 If vocational and medical evaluations determine that your injury prevents you from ever becoming gainfully employed, you may be entitled to a pension.
 Pension benefits are paid monthly.
 As with time-loss compensation benefits, the amount you are eligible to receive depends on factors such as your wages, family status, number of dependents, employer-provided health-care benefits, Social Security benefits, the state’s average wage at the time of your injury, and your pension option choice.
 Previously paid permanent partial disability awards reduce your pension benefit amount.

-While pension benefits will come directly from L&I, the City is responsible for funding the benefits.
-More information will be provided to you at the time a pension is determined.
+While pension benefits are paid directly by L&I, the city funds them.
+More information will be provided to you when a pension is determined.

 Structured Settlement Agreements

 A structured settlement is an agreement between a worker and the employer to resolve a claim.
-The agreement generally resolves all future benefits except medical.
-Workers are still eligible to receive medical treatment for conditions allowed on their claim.
+The agreement generally resolves all future benefits, except medical benefits.
+Workers remain eligible to receive medical treatment for conditions allowed under their claim.

 In most structured settlements, the claim is closed.
-The worker is paid a set amount of compensation in a series of payments spelled out in the agreement.
+The worker receives a set amount of compensation in a series of payments outlined in the agreement.

 To be eligible, an injured worker must:

-The City may initiate a structured settlement discussion with you; however, structured settlements are voluntary and must be agreed upon by all parties and be approved by the Board of Industrial Insurance Appeals.
+The city may initiate a structured settlement discussion with you; however, structured settlements are voluntary, must be agreed to by all parties, and must be approved by the Board of Industrial Insurance Appeals.